Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The process for obtaining the pharmaceutical distribution permit and goods supply practices certificate for a newly established drug distributor consists of the following steps:

-- The applicant submits an application to the provincial FDA where it is located for approval to prepare to establish a pharmaceutical wholesaler (some provinces have abolished this requirement).
+- The applicant submits an application to the provincial DA where it is located for approval to prepare to establish a pharmaceutical wholesaler (some provinces have abolished this requirement).

 - Once approval for the preparation to establish a pharmaceutical wholesaler is granted, the applicant can apply for approval of the pharmaceutical distribution permit and the good supply practices certificate.

-- Once the applicant passes the on-site good supply practices inspection and the review procedure, the relevant FDA will issue the pharmaceutical distribution permit and good supply practices certificate.
+- Once the applicant passes the on-site good supply practices inspection and the review procedure, the relevant DA will issue the pharmaceutical distribution permit and good supply practices certificate.

 A qualified pharmaceutical wholesaler must: